flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## Pitch Attitude Protection

-To protect the aircraft from excessive pitch attitudes this protection limits pitch angels in the following ways:
+To protect the aircraft from excessive pitch attitudes, this protection limits pitch angels in the following ways:

 - Nose up limited to 30° in CONF 0 to 3
-    - Progressively reduced to 25 ° at low speed
+    - Progressively reduced to 25° at low speed
 - Nose up limited to 25° in CONF FULL
-    - Progressively reduced to 20 ° at low speed
+    - Progressively reduced to 20° at low speed
 - Limited to 15° nose down

 If these limits are approached, the aircraft's pitch rate decreases and will stop at the limit.

 The flight director bars disappear when pitch exceeds 25° up or 13° down.
-They appear again when pitch returns to 22° up or 10° down.
+They appear again when the pitch returns to 22° up or 10° down.

-Pitch Attitude Protection supports high speed protection, high load factor protection, and high AOA protection.
+Pitch Attitude Protection supports high-speed protection, high load factor protection, and high AOA protection.

 ### PFD Attitude Indicators